YumingZHAI/classify_translation_techniques/README.md

-# Automatically classifying translation processes
+# Automatically classifying translation techniques

 ## The code and usage manual is being completed, please come back to check them later.

-Automatically classify translation processes based on manually annotated examples from an English-French parallel corpus of TED Talks.
+Automatically classify translation techniques based on manually annotated examples from an English-French parallel corpus of TED Talks.

 This project provides the code and dataset for these two papers: